akostrik/udg/README.md

 ## CDS, Conected Domitating Set
 *Ninimum Connected Dominating Set* is a minimum sized subset of vertices D⊆V such that every vertex v∈V either belong to D or is a neighbour of a vertex in D, and such that the subgraph G[D] induced by D is connected.
-  - Algo of the article "On greedy construction of CDS in wireless networks" by Yingshu, Thai, Wang, Yi, Wan, Du (2005) (the program only, no report)
+  - Algo of the article "On greedy construction of CDS in wireless networks" by Yingshu, Thai, Wang, Yi, Wan, Du